zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/place-order.md

 To place the order and send a copy to your supplier:

 1. Click **Email order to supplier**
-2. The **To** address will be pre-filled with the supplier's email address, but you can change this if needed
+2. The **To** address will be pre-filled with the email address on the transaction, and can be changed if necessary

 ![](../images/CleanShot%202025-04-14%20at%2018.08.57.png)